-In the days prior to the museum trip, ask the students to record the chosen route using page 7 of their Safe Journeys Student Road Map.
+In the days prior to the museum trip, ask the students to record the chosen route using the worksheet on page 9 of their Safe Journeys Program Student Road Map.

 This table also allows students to record what they will need to have prepared for each leg of the journey.
 This may include items such as a Myki, spare cash or walking shoes.